 The answer is yes, but carefully.
-The same applies for polyester thread, high temperatures might melt it.
+The same applies to polyester thread, high temperatures might melt it.
 One way of making sure the thread is not damaged is to use a press cloth (not the iron directly).
 Also, use a lower temperature setting and – again – test before if possible.

 Where to buy wooly nylon thread?

 All sewing supply stores sell textured nylon thread, it may or may not be under the name “wooly nylon” though.
 Do not rely on a search to show you good results, all online retailers that I have seen present BOTH stretch and non-stretch threads for all searches.
-Always look for “textured nylon”, “wooly nylon” in online searches.
+Always look for “textured nylon”, or “wooly nylon” in online searches.

 Eloflex stretch thread

-What is Eloflex thread?
+What is the Eloflex thread?

-Eloflex is a relatively new type of thread that looks like a regular thread, can be used in a regular sewing machine both in the needle and the bobbin and is really stretchy.
+Eloflex is a relatively new type of thread that looks like a regular thread, can be used in a regular sewing machine both in the needle and the bobbin, and is really stretchy.
 I don’t know exactly when the thread appeared on the market, I found the trademark for “Eloflex” was filed in 2013.
 Myself, I did not see it until sometime in 2017 so it’s indeed a new product.

-Who makes Eloflex thread?
+Who makes the Eloflex thread?